-ENDZONE for the ZX Spectrum Next is an enhanced and updated version of the Spectrum 128K version of the game which was published and sold by mail order between in 1991.
+ENDZONE for the ZX Spectrum Next is an enhanced and updated version of Spectrum game which was published and sold by mail order in the late 80s and early 90s (you can find the original game on the Speccie game databases).
 It is a text-only single-game simulation which allows you to play any one of 32 NFL teams each of which has up to date statistics for offensive and defensive players.

 The game can be played player v player, player v computer, or computer v computer.
 On offense you choose which of your RBs/TEs/WRs you want on the field, and choose your play (qb sneak, inside run, off tackle run, sweep run, quick pass, short pass, long pass, bomb, punt, fga).
 You can choose to run a draw play or play action pass to fool the defense.
 On defense you can choose a short yardage, run, pass, prevent defense or blitz, and you can choose which player to key on.
 Need to manage the clock?
 Go to a hurry-up offense or take a time out.

 The game keeps track of game statistics.
 There is sudden death OT for tied games.
 The intention is to get as close to real NFL gameplay as possible.
 You can view the readme.txt file here (opens in new window).

 Latest (March 2022) The game comes with rosters/statistics for the 1991 season, the last ever produced for the original game, and for the 2019, 2020 and 2021 seasons.
 I will be starting work on the 2022 season rosters/statistics shortly.
 I've also set up the 1984 Superbowl and the 2021 NCAA Final.

 The game is available as FriendWaretm i.e. I'm sharing it with my friends.
 Do you want to be my friend?